 Kara Schlichting is an Assistant Professor of History at Queens College, CUNY.
 She earned her PhD from Rutgers University in 2014.
 Her work in late-19th and 20th-century American History sits at the intersection of urban, environmental, and political history, with a particular focus on property regimes and regional planning in greater New York City.
 Schlichting is a co-editor of the H-Environment Roundtable Reviews.
-Schlichting's book New York Recentered: Building the Metropolis from the Shore is forthcoming with the University of Chicago Press's History of Urban America series.
+Schlichting's 2019 book New York Recentered: Building the Metropolis from the Shore is part of the University of Chicago Press's History of Urban America series.
 Her teaching interests range from the history of 1960s America, the city in American history, the history of New York City, and environmental history.
 Her new research on tideland property development investigates how legal theory, coastal resiliency planning, and land politics shape American waterfronts.

 Julia Sneeringer is Professor of History at Queens College and the CUNY Graduate Center.
 She earned a PhD in history from the University of Pennsylvania and a BA in German from Temple University.
 A historian of 20th century Germany, she also offers courses on modern Europe, including Fascism and Nazism, Europe Since 1945, politics and culture in Weimar Germany, the history of youth, and the history of women and gender in modern Europe.
 She is the author of Winning Women’s Votes: Politics and Propaganda in Weimar Germany (University of North Carolina Press, 2002).
 More recently, she has published numerous articles on tourism in Hamburg’s red-light district, Beatlemania in West and East Germany, and youth culture in 1960s Hamburg.
 Her book A Social History of Early Rock’n’Roll in Germany: Hamburg From Burlesque to The Beatles, 1956-69 was published in 2018 by Bloomsbury Academic Press.